SimonDelcuze/rtype/docs/client/level-init-system.md

 When the server sends a `LevelInit` message, the client:
 1. Parses the binary payload to extract level metadata
-2. Resolves asset IDs (sprites, backgrounds, music) via the local manifest
+2. Resolves asset IDs (sprites and background) via the local manifest
 3. Builds an `EntityTypeRegistry` mapping `typeId` to render data (textures + animation)
 4. Updates the current `LevelState`

+Runtime changes (scroll, background swaps, music, camera bounds, gates) are handled by `LevelEventSystem`, not here.

 ## Components